Learning to Simulate Tree-Branch Dynamics for Manipulation: Related Work

 Manipulation of deformable objects, such as clothes, elastic bands, and ropes has gained much traction over the years, owing to the broad range of ensuing applications.
 The comprehensive surveys \cite{yin2021modeling} and \cite{arriola2020modeling} detail established techniques to represent shapes, mange the dynamics, and apply learning strategies, all in order to perform control and planning with deformables.
 While mass-spring models have been used to build coarse-grained, but computationally efficient models for suturing \cite{schulman2013case} and fabric management \cite{makris2022deformable}, its more accurate, but slower counterpart, the finite element method (FEM) models have been used for object tracking \cite{bozic2020deepdeform} and manipulating rubber tubes \cite{rambow2012autonomous}.
 Perhaps more in line with our own work, both mass-spring and FEM models are used in conjunction, the latter as a reference, to acquire deformation trajectories for motion planning around soft toys \cite{frank2014learning}.

 In contrast, dynamic behaviour modelling of tree branches for active manipulation is rather rare in literature.
-Spring based models have been used to aid visual reconstruction of trees \cite{yandun2020visual} and to animate the interaction between rain drops and tree branches \cite{yang2010physically}; however, the spring parameter values are assumed and fixed in advance.
-On the other hand, applying spring models to estimate branch behaviour in the presence of wind loading has been extensively studied in forestry; for example, to measure the overall sway of tree \cite{james2014study} or to study windthrow of crops \cite{baker1995development}.
-A comprehensive survey of plant deformation behaviour under wind is presented in \cite{de2008effects}.
-Such works depend on accurate modelling of the wind forces, can only compute parameters in the lateral direction of the wind, and therefore they are unsuitable for active manipulation using robotic arms.
+Spring based models have been used to aid visual reconstruction of trees \cite{yandun2020visual} or to animate the interaction between rain drops and branches \cite{yang2010physically}; however, the spring parameters are specified in advance.
+On the other hand, applying spring models to estimate branch behaviour under wind loading has been extensively studied in forestry \cite{de2008effects}; for example, to measure the overall sway of tree \cite{james2014study}.
+Such works depend on accurate modelling of the wind forces, can only compute parameters along the wind direction, and therefore they are unsuitable for active robotic manipulation.
 To the best of our knowledge, no works exist in the literature that actively manipulate tree branches to estimate the spring parameters through simulation.

-On the inference front, probabilistic methods have been proposed to estimate parameters to bridge the gap between simulation and reality, the real-to-sim problem, for rigid bodies \cite{heiden2022probabilistic}, granular media \cite{matl2020inferring}, and deformables \cite{antonova2022bayesian}.
+On the inference front, probabilistic methods have been proposed to estimate parameters to bridge the gap between simulation and reality, the real-to-sim problem, for both rigid bodies \cite{heiden2022probabilistic} and deformables \cite{antonova2022bayesian}.
 While these approaches estimate parameter posteriors through the Bayesian framework, they almost always start with an uninformative prior, a uniform prior to enforce limits, or other well known distributions to represent the subjective belief about the parameters.
 Weighing the inference technique alone, our approach appears closest to \cite{heiden2022probabilistic}, which introduces a constrained version of the SVGD algorithm inspired by the Lagrange multiplier optimization strategy.
 In comparison, we treat the simulator as a black-box, do not rely on accurate gradients for the simulation rollouts, and our inference formulation can embody inequality assumptions as prior beliefs.